Facts and Statistics

 Foods Commonly Associated with Food Allergies

-- Eight foods account for 90 percent of all reactions: milk, eggs, peanuts, tree nuts, soy, wheat, fish and shellfish.
+- Eight foods account for the majority of all reactions: milk, eggs, peanuts, tree nuts, soy, wheat, fish and shellfish.
 Even trace amounts of a food allergen can cause a reaction.

 Food Allergy Risk Factors and Related Diseases